Français

 You can apply for a permit to build a terrace on public property only if your establishment’s commercial occupancy certificate mentions food service or the sale of alcoholic beverages as its activity, or if you operate an ice cream shop.

-3. if your application is accepted, pay the rent for the operating period at the permit counter
+5. If your application is accepted, pay rent for the operating period upon receipt of your invoice.

 Fees